SemiCharmTag: a tool for Semileptonic Charm tagging: Motivation for SemiCharmTag

 In addition to the initially small signal over background ratio, the precise measurement of prompt dileptons in the invariant mass region 2-30\gevcc down to low dilepton transverse momentum is complicated by the limited knowledge on the fragmentation fractions of different charm hadrons~\cite{Apolinario:2022vzg}.
-This is relevant since the different charm hadrons exhibit large decay length differences, ranging from $c\tau =45\mum$ to $c\tau =310\mum$ ~\cite{PDG2024}.
+This is relevant since the different charm hadrons exhibit large decay length differences, ranging from $c\tau =45\mum$ to $c\tau =310\mum$ ~\cite{PDG2024} as it can be seen in Fig.~\ref{fig:displacement} and detailed in the following.
 In particular, the fraction of baryons is found to be more important in proton-proton collisions at midrapidity~\cite{ALICE:2021dhb,ALICE:2023sgl} than at the Large Electron-Positron Collider (LEP), where precise measurements are available~\cite{ALEPH:2005ab}.
 In particular, the fraction of the $\Lambda_c^+$ baryon has been found to be about a factor 3 more important~\cite{ALICE:2021dhb,ALICE:2023sgl} at central rapidity at the LHC than in event generator estimates based on jet universality between $e^+e^-$ collisions and hadron-hadron collisions~\cite{Skands:2014pea,Sjostrand:2014zea,Bellm:2015jjp}.
 At forward rapidity, an early $\Lambda_c^+$ baryon production cross section measurement does not indicate this stark difference~\cite{LHCb:2013xam}.
 A comprehensive set of measurements of all weakly decaying baryons at different centre-of-mass energies, collision systems and rapidities is still missing by ALICE and \lhcb.

 Moreover, the inclusive semileptonic decay branching fractions of charm baryons are unknown to a large extent~\cite{PDG2024}.
 The ongoing measurement programs at the electron-positron collider facilities BESIII and Belle2 may improve the situation in the near future~\cite{Li:2025nzx}.
 The impact of this missing knowledge on the non-prompt dileptons can be illustrated by using observables that separate prompt and non-prompt dileptons, such as the IP.
-Fig~\ref{fig:displacement} shows that the precise knowledge of the baryon fractions has a crucial impact on the shapes of the IP distributions used for this separation.
+Fig.~\ref{fig:displacement} shows that the precise knowledge of the baryon fractions has a crucial impact on the shapes of the IP distributions used for this separation.

 In the absence of sufficiently precise measurements of charm production and charm decays, data-driven methods are mandatory to avoid a model dependence of measurement cross sections.
 In a low signal over background situation, they may be required to render a measurement possible.
 The data-driven methods must target to quantify in data the relevant characteristics of semileptonic charm decays.
 Furthermore, any controlled sizable improvement of the signal over background using the characteristics of weak decays of charm will lead to immediate improvements of the systematic uncertainties.